zuwuliao/zuwuliao.github.io/_posts/2025-6-1-Index-Free-RAG-without-Embedding.md

 ![pic 1](/images/index-free-rag-1.png "pic 1")

+Traditional RAG systems rely on embedding to convert text into vector representations (indices), which are then compared using vector similarity to retrieve semantically relevant content.
+But without embeddings, how does this new RAG approach retrieve relevant information?

+According to the diagram, the key component is the LLM router, which selects the relevant chunks and sub-chunks directly.
+The mechanism behind this is a scratchpad, which allows the model to track decision criteria and reasoning over time.

+As described in the guide:
-The traditional RAG uses embedding to generate vectors(index), then based on the vector similarity to find the closest semantic vectors.
-Without embedding, how does RAG retrieve the relevant information?
-From the above diagram, I find the key step is LLM router to select the relevant chunks and sub-chunks.
-Now the question is how the router does this function.
-From the router function description, it maintains a scrachpad to achieve this.
-"Maintaining a scratchpad allows the model to track decision criteria and reasoning over time.
-This implementation uses a two-pass approach with GPT-4.1-mini: first requiring the model to update the scratchpad via a tool call (tool_choice="required"), then requesting structured JSON output for chunk selection.
-This approach provides better visibility into the model's reasoning process while ensuring consistent structured outputs for downstream processing."
+“Maintaining a scratchpad allows the model to track decision criteria and reasoning over time.
+This implementation uses a two-pass approach with GPT-4.1-mini: first requiring the model to update the scratchpad via a tool call (tool_choice='required'), then requesting structured JSON output for chunk selection.
+This approach provides better visibility into the model's reasoning process while ensuring consistent structured outputs for downstream processing.”

+In other words, instead of using vector search, the system relies on a reasoning process guided by the LLM, structured over multiple steps, to identify relevant content.

 Then, what is scratchpad?
 I researched it again and found this paper '[Show Your Work: Scratchpads for Intermediate Computation with Language Models](https://arxiv.org/abs/2112.00114)'

-Index-free RAG provides us a ew paradigm of RAG.
-Can it replace the traditional RAG.
-The answer is No. It has its own benefits and tradeoffs.
+Index-free RAG presents an alternative paradigm to traditional embedding-based retrieval, emphasizing structured reasoning over vector similarity.
+But can it replace conventional RAG approaches entirely?
+The answer is **No**—it offers distinct advantages, but also comes with tradeoffs.

 **Benefits**